 - Transparency, communication, and understanding the new regulatory system,

 - ICH guidelines integration,

 - Adapting innovative standards for new technologies for innovative drug development,

-- along with language and cultural differences issues.
+- Drug life cycle management.
+For example. drug withdrawal system building which is encountered, with language and cultural differences issues.

 Various factors like